Johor chief minister ‘welcomes’ Singaporeans to take advantage of 0% GST on Jun 1

 “When more people come visit us, we will of course welcome them,” said Osman, who was elected as menteri besar, or head of the state government, after Johor fell - along with all Malaysia - to the opposition in a historic general election earlier this month.

-“Whatever we offer to local Johorians, if it also offered to Singaporeans, why not?” said Osman.
+“Whatever we offer to local Johorians, if it is also offered to Singaporeans, why not?” said Osman.

 “It will help boost our economy.
 We have no objections.
 We are open to it.
 We are an open country.”